-Lipinski served as an event reporter for NBC’s pre-game coverage of Super Bowl XLIX, the most-watched show in U.S. TV history with an average of 114.4 million viewers, and served as a fashion expert for NBC Sports Group’s coverage of the 2014 Kentucky Derby.
+Lipinski served as an event reporter for NBC’s pre-game coverage of Super Bowl XLIX, the most-watched show in U.S. TV history with an average of 114.4 million viewers, and served as a fashion expert for NBC Sports Group’s coverage of the 2014 and 2015 Kentucky Derby.
 She also worked for Access Hollywood on its coverage of the 2014 Academy Awards in February and is currently a special correspondent for EXTRA TV, NBC’s Detroit affiliate WDIV and NBC’s Boston affiliate WHDH.

 A member of the U.S. Figure Skating Hall of Fame, Lipinski’s figure skating career skyrocketed in 1994 at the age of 12 when she became the youngest person to win a gold medal at the junior-level U.S. Olympic Festival.
 At 14, she was the youngest person to win the U.S. and World Championships.
 She became the youngest individual gold medalist in the history of the Olympic Winter Games when she captured a gold medal at the Nagano Olympics in 1998 at the age of 15.
 Lipinski is also a two-time Grand Prix of Figure Skating Final champion (1997, 1998), and is the first woman to ever complete a triple loop-triple loop combination in competition, a signature element of her performances.